Georgia Tech hosts Florida A&M after McEvans' 24-point game

 BOTTOM LINE: Florida A&M takes on Georgia Tech after Cheyenne McEvans scored 24 points in Florida A&M's 80-54 loss to the Middle Tennessee Raiders.

-The Yellow Jackets have gone 4-0 in home games.
-Georgia Tech has a 4-0 record against teams over .500.
+The Yellow Jackets have gone 4-0 at home.
+Georgia Tech is 5-0 when it has fewer turnovers than its opponents and averages 11.7 turnovers per game.

-The Rattlers are 0-5 in road games.
-Florida A&M gives up 79.4 points to opponents and has been outscored by 22.3 points per game.
+The Rattlers have gone 0-5 away from home.
+Florida A&M gives up 79.4 points to opponents while being outscored by 22.3 points per game.

-Georgia Tech averages 8.2 made 3-pointers per game, 2.1 more made shots than the 6.1 per game Florida A&M gives up.
-Florida A&M averages 57.1 points per game, 3.6 more than the 53.5 Georgia Tech allows.
+Georgia Tech is shooting 43.0% from the field this season, 3.5 percentage points lower than the 46.5% Florida A&M allows to opponents.
+Florida A&M averages 57.1 points per game, 3.6 more than the 53.5 Georgia Tech gives up.

-TOP PERFORMERS: Dani Carnegie is shooting 43.8% and averaging 14.3 points for the Yellow Jackets.
+TOP PERFORMERS: Dani Carnegie is scoring 14.3 points per game with 4.3 rebounds and 2.0 assists for the Yellow Jackets.

 McEvans is averaging 13.5 points for the Rattlers.